junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Great!
 Uh, that is, great!"
 Sam cuts in quickly, looking at the watch on his wrist in a very deliberate motion.
 "Well, it's late, and it's been a hell of a day.
 Think I'll hit bed now."

-Dean hums an acknowledgement, takes another drink slowly, and asks thoughtfully, "Do you think, with the sun gone and back, the time should be reset?
-Like, it's a new day or something?
+Dean hums an acknowledgement, takes another drink slowly, then asks thoughtfully, "Don't you think, after the sun was gone and then came back, shouldn't the time be reset or something?
+Like, it's a new day or whatever?
 Hell, it's probably a whole new era when future historians look back.
-We got a BC/AD split two thousand years ago, about time for another one.
+We got a BC/AD two thousand years ago, about time for another one.
 What should we call it?
 BD/AG, Before-Darkness and After-God era?"

-Sam lets out a short laugh, "Wow, Aristotle, I'll leave you to think about that."
+Sam lets out a short chuck, "Wow, Aristotle, I'll leave you to think about that."
 He stands up and pats his brother on the shoulder briefly, nods at Cass on his way out, and then disappears outside of the kitchen door.

 Dean and Cass look at the direction where Sam took off, taking gulps of drink almost simultaneously, enjoying the comfortable lazy silence between them for a while longer.

+Then they chat, they talk and laugh, and share old funny stories.
+At first Cass mostly just listens and Dean does most of the talking.
+After several rounds, everything gets dizzy and light-headed, Cass loosens up and talks just as much.
+Dean laughs at his jokes that are probably not even very funny so hard that he has to wipe off the tears from the corner of his eyes.

-After god knows how long, Dean finally decides to put down his drink and glance at his watch, "Guess Sam is right, as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
+After god knows how long, Dean finally decides to put down his drink and glance at his watch.
+"Guess Sam is right, as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
 Need to pass out for a couple hours."
-He stands up staggeringly, feeling his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.
+He stands up staggeringly, his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.

 "I understand."
 Cass stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.